ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 # Conclusion

-In this blog post, I describe a fresh approach to enrollment projections using Monte Carlo simulations, which allows for explicit modeling of uncertainty and provides a range of outcomes rather than a single point estimate.
+In this blog post, I described a Monte Carlo simulation approach to enrollment projections that models uncertainty explicitly and produces a range of outcomes rather than a single point estimate.

-This approach builds upon the strengths of traditional cohort-survival ratio models while addressing some of their limitations, particularly in accounting for external shocks and providing more robust projections at the school level.
+The method builds on the cohort-survival ratio while fixing two of its persistent weaknesses: poor handling of external shocks and no quantification of projection uncertainty.
+Separating survival and generation into distinct stochastic processes means a shock that affects one (say, a new charter school drawing new students) doesn't distort the other.

-By using open-source tools and student-level data, this method can be accessible to school district staff and can provide valuable insights for enrollment planning and decision-making.
+Built on DuckDB and student-level data, it's accessible to district staff without specialized statistical software.